vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 :summary: Status of Python 3 in OpenStack Mitaka

-Since most OpenStack services reached the feature freeze of the Mitaka cycle (November 2015-April 2016), it's time to look behind to see the progress made on the Python 3 support.
+Since most OpenStack services reached the feature freeze of the Mitaka cycle (November 2015-April 2016), it's time to look back to see the progress made on the Python 3 support.

 See also the previous status: `Python 3 Status in OpenStack Liberty